Newell Brands (NASDAQ:NWL) Issues Q2 2021 Earnings Guidance

-Newell Brands (NASDAQ:NWL) last posted its quarterly earnings results on Thursday, April 29th.
-The company reported $0.30 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.13 by $0.17.
+Newell Brands (NASDAQ:NWL) last issued its earnings results on Thursday, April 29th.
+The company reported $0.30 EPS for the quarter, beating the Zacks’ consensus estimate of $0.13 by $0.17.
 Newell Brands had a negative net margin of 1.11% and a positive return on equity of 17.83%.
-The company had revenue of $2.29 billion for the quarter, compared to analyst estimates of $2.07 billion.
-During the same quarter in the previous year, the firm posted $0.09 earnings per share.
+The business had revenue of $2.29 billion during the quarter, compared to analysts’ expectations of $2.07 billion.
+During the same period in the prior year, the business earned $0.09 earnings per share.
 The company’s quarterly revenue was up 21.3% compared to the same quarter last year.
-On average, equities research analysts predict that Newell Brands will post 1.71 earnings per share for the current fiscal year.
+Analysts predict that Newell Brands will post 1.71 EPS for the current fiscal year.

-The company also recently declared a quarterly dividend, which was paid on Monday, March 15th.
-Investors of record on Friday, February 26th were issued a dividend of $0.23 per share.
-The ex-dividend date of this dividend was Thursday, February 25th.
-This represents a $0.92 dividend on an annualized basis and a yield of 3.38%.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 15th.
+Investors of record on Monday, May 31st will be issued a $0.23 dividend.
+This represents a $0.92 dividend on an annualized basis and a dividend yield of 3.16%.
+The ex-dividend date of this dividend is Thursday, May 27th.
 Newell Brands’s dividend payout ratio is currently 54.12%.

+Several research analysts have weighed in on the stock.
+JPMorgan Chase & Co. increased their target price on shares of Newell Brands from $26.00 to $28.00 and gave the stock a neutral rating in a research note on Friday, April 16th.
+Zacks Investment Research upgraded shares of Newell Brands from a hold rating to a buy rating and set a $30.00 target price on the stock in a research report on Wednesday.
+Truist boosted their target price on shares of Newell Brands from $30.00 to $35.00 in a research report on Monday, May 3rd.
+Deutsche Bank Aktiengesellschaft lifted their price target on Newell Brands from $24.00 to $26.00 and gave the stock a hold rating in a research note on Monday, May 3rd.
+Finally, TheStreet raised Newell Brands from a c+ rating to a b rating in a research note on Friday, April 30th.
+One investment analyst has rated the stock with a sell rating, four have issued a hold rating and four have given a buy rating to the stock.
+The stock currently has a consensus rating of Hold and a consensus price target of $25.50.

 Newell Brands Company Profile